irhdab/byob/README.md

 *Generate fully-undetectable clients with staged payloads, remote imports, and unlimited post-exploitation modules*

-1) __Remote Imports__: remotely import third-party packages from the server without writing them to the disk or downloading/installing them
+1) __Remote Imports__: Remotely import third-party packages from a server without writing them to disk or downloading/installing them
 2) __Nothing Written To The Disk__: clients never write anything to the disk - not even temporary files (zero IO system calls are made) because remote imports allow arbitrary code to be dynamically loaded into memory and directly imported into the currently running process
-3) __Zero Dependencies (Not Even Python Itself)__: client runs with just the python standard library, remotely imports any non-standard packages/modules from the server, and can be compiled with a standalone python interpreter into a portable binary executable formatted for any platform/architecture, allowing it to run on anything, even when Python itself is missing on the target host
+3) __Zero Dependencies (Not Even Python Itself)__: The client runs with just the Python standard library, remotely imports any non-standard packages/modules from the server, and can be compiled with a standalone python interpreter into a portable binary executable formatted for any platform/architecture, allowing it to run on anything, even when Python itself is missing on the target host
-4) __Add New Features With Just 1 Click__: any python script, module, or package you copy to the `./byob/modules/` directory automatically becomes remotely importable & directly usable by every client while your command & control server is running
+4) __Add New Features With Just 1 Click__: any Python script, module, or package you copy to the `./byob/modules/` directory automatically becomes remotely importable & directly usable by every client while your command & control server is running
-5) __Write Your Own Modules__: a basic module template is provided in `./byob/modules/` directory to make writing your own modules a straight-forward, hassle-free process
+5) __Write Your Own Modules__: a basic module template is provided in `./byob/modules/` directory to make writing your own modules a straightforward, hassle-free process
 6) __Run Unlimited Modules Without Bloating File Size__: use remote imports to add unlimited features without adding a single byte to the client's file size
 7) __Fully Updatable__: each client will periodically check the server for new content available for